 28. 168 Billion Pages Were Viewed on Reddit in 2018

 - The volume of online traffic to Reddit is mind-boggling.
 In 2018, Reddit received 168 billion page views.
 This shows that Reddit is here to stay.
 And, with millions of users visiting the website, it can be expected that Reddit will only keep growing.

 29. 1.7 Billion Comments Were Added in 2019

-- Last year, Reddit recorded over 1.7 billion comments from users.
+- Two years ago, Reddit recorded over 1.7 billion comments from users.
 This demonstrates that users are actively participating with others and building up their engagement levels.
 Also, commenting on Reddit can help you potentially generate more traffic to your website!